jgauffin/Griffin.Data/docs/Configuration/HasMany.md

     // This property is used to load the correct type
     // The type of field doesn't matter for the library.
-    // enum, string or int are the most common. public string DataType { get; set; }
+    // enum, string, or int are the most common. public string DataType { get; set; }

     // The correct child is loaded into this property. public IData Data { get; set; }
 }

-// We need a base, can either be a class or an interface. public interface IData
+// We need a base type, either a class or an interface. public interface IData
 {
     // All children must have a parent Id
-    // that referes to SomeParent in this case. int ParentId { get; set; }
+    // that refers to SomeParent in this case. int ParentId { get; set; }
 }

-// Finally one of the sub classes. public class SomeData : IData
+// Finally, one of the subclasses. public class SomeData : IData
 {
     public int Id { get; set; }